eciggaar/botmaster-watsonconversation-socketio/README.md

   ![Download workspace][5]

-2. Open your Bluemix application [dashboard](https://console.ng.bluemix.net) and select the `conversation-service` that was created for you during the deployment process.
+2. Open your IBM Cloud application [dashboard](https://console.ng.bluemix.net) and select the `conversation-service` that was created for you during the deployment process.
 Click on **Launch tool** to open the Watson Conversation Tooling.
-You might need to switch region and/or space to match the selection you've made in Step 4 of [Getting Started with Botmaster on Bluemix](#getting-started-with-botmaster-on-bluemix)
+You might need to switch region and/or space to match the selection you've made in Step 4 of [Getting Started with Botmaster on IBM Cloud](#getting-started-with-botmaster-on-ibm-cloud)

   ![Launch tool][6]